hannahiohc/viewport-size-checker/README.md

 1. Add a bookmark in your browser.
 2. Copy JS code and paste to the URL of your new bookmark.
 3. Click the bookmark to get the viewport size.
+4. Check the top right corner of the browser.